gkjohnson/threejs-sandbox/valve-file-loader/README.md

 - How large are the strides for the structs?
 Why do some seem to be longer than others?
   - The size of in the structs seems to be what was expected but it doesn't explain the apparent need for padding
 - Read in a file and use the structs to read the data and make sure it makes sense and lines up
-- Understand how vertices and vertex data is indirectly accessed and used.
-- The number of meshes in the MDL models does not always line up with the vtx meshes?
-Or is sometimes a HUGE number?
-- Try with a file from a valve game?
 - With multiple triangle strips being used it might be best to use the primitive restart approach: https://stackoverflow.com/questions/4386861/opengl-jogl-multiple-triangle-fans-in-a-vertex-array

 ## TODO